dfosterhill/matlab_class/scripts/week5/readme.md

 I view the creation of every single figure I make for a journal article as its own *programming task*.
 I will create one script per figure whose only job is to load in data, make a plot, and then export the figure at a desired resolution and in a desired file format.
 You want all of these tasks to be fully automated so that, if you ever need to make changes in a figure, it is an easy thing to do!

+## Different Types of Plots
-Let's start with [this live script](class5_1.mlx) in order to explore some of the basics having to do with line plots and also how we make *changes* to the default settings in Matlab graphics.
+Let's start with [this live script](class5_1.mlx) in order to explore some of the basics having to do with line, surface, and volume plots and also how we make *changes* to the default settings in Matlab graphics.

+Part of the way through that live script, you'll be directed to an [exercise](student_example1.md) to see if you can figure out how to make a simple plot and change some settings of the plot.

-##
+## Animations